Abi Olajuwon: Professional

 Olajuwon was drafted 28th overall (third round) by the Chicago Sky in the 2010 WNBA draft.
 However, she was waived during the season.
 After being waived, Olajuwon signed with Hungarian SEAT-Lami-Véd Győr, and later played for CSM Satu Mare (Romania).

 In 2011, Olajuwon returned to the WNBA and was signed by the Tulsa Shock and played there during the 2011 season.

 During the offseason, she played for Hapoel Rishon LeZion (Israel), ŽKK Novi Zagreb (Croatia), BC Castors Braine (Belgium).
 Olajuwon was waived by Tulsa Shock before the 2012 season.
 After being waived she played for Esportivo Ourinhos (Brazil), and Heilongjiang Chenneng (China).

 Olajuwon finished her career playing for Spanish club Caja Rural Zamarat.

 Coaching career

 In May 2014, Olajuwon became an assistant coach for the women's basketball team at California State University, Fullerton.

 On May 20, 2016, Olajuwon was hired as an assistant coach for the women's Eastern Michigan Eagles.

+In May 2018, Olajuwon was added the Texas Christian University (TCU) Horned Frogs women's basketball coaching staff.

+On December 27, 2022, it was announced Olajuwon had been added to the WNBA's Connecticut Sun as an assistant coach.